NethermindEth/Forta-Agents/victim-identifier/README.md

       2. the holders are found.
       3. the number of victims is small, in order to avoid max findings size per request error.
   - Labels contain:
+    - Label1:
+      - `entity`: The contract deployer's address
+      - `entityType`: The type of the entity, always set to "Address".
+      - `label`: The type of the label, always set to "Attacker".
+      - `confidence`: The confidence level of the contract being a victim (0-1), always set to 1.
+    - Label#:
       - `entity`: The victim's address
       - `entityType`: The type of the entity, always set to "Address".
       - `label`: The type of the label, always set to "Victim".
       - `confidence`: The confidence level of the contract being a victim (0-1).

 - VICTIM-IDENTIFIER-EXPLOITATION-STAGE